Mar 30, 2018

 "A comedy podcast," Local To Nowhere, "draws on local news headlines to create narrative improv scenes.
 No city is safe.
 Hosted by Katie Lassiter and Ryan Fleming.
 They select a state each episode and read three odd, bizarre, or just plain weird news stories from that locale.
 They're also joined by one or more guests each installment.
 After sharing the news stories and then interviewing them, the guest is invited to choose one of the headlines and then the assembled cast performs an improvisational scene using the story as a springboard into some audio lunacy.
 Epi4 of Local To Nowhere featured Succotash Executive Producer Marc Hershon as the guest.
 The state chosen was Alaska and the scene involved a story about a boy on the outskirts of Anchorage who had a bear smash through the window of his bedroom.

-I Shake My Head with Lisa and Sam
+Head with Lisa and Sam

 Featuring Lisa and Sam, two 47-year-old friends who podcast from the car because that's where they have their best conversations.
 This clip is from the epi entitled "Yep, We Are Creeping Your Fridge!" which dropped just a few weeks ago.
 Lisa and Sam enjoyed the "what's in your fridge" pictures and they reveal other podcaster's fridge personalities.
 The ladies chat about Sam's need for a longer vacation, Lisa's experience with a loud sniffer and why dressing in the dark is hazardous to your health.

-Swipe Left Swipe Left
+Left Swipe Left

 From a note submitted by the hosts, Gavin and Claire: "Swipe Left Swipe Left is a collection of fun, intimate and sometimes excruciatingly embarrassing tales of the things that happen on the road to romance.
 The podcast combines rich sound-design with entertaining first-person narratives.
 While there are many podcasts focused on the more serious aspects of modern love and romance - we celebrate the bizarre, ridiculous and often hilarious moments that characteriize the quest for love.
 This is not social commentary but true storytelling.
 Each story is a totally unique, but all contain an element of the unexpected."